Goodernews/CS-221/Homeworks/HW_8/README.md

 # Notes

 This is not fully completed.
-Alan made part two, Taylor made part one.
+Taylor made the adaptive Huffman encoding, Alan made BitIO and Encoder/Decoder.

 ## Special Thanks